andersbogsnes/ml_tooling/docs/tutorial.rst

     import shutil
     shutil.rmtree(best_model.config.RUN_DIR.joinpath('gridsearch'))

-We do the gridsearch in a .log() context manager so we can inspect the gridsearched models, and recreate them later if we need to.
+As the results are ordered by highest mean accuracy, we can select the first result and plot some diagnostic plots using the `.plot` accessor.

 .. code-block::